Phalcode/gamevault-docs/docs/server-docs/metadata-enrichment/provider-igdb.md

 ### Age Rating

 The table below shows how age ratings from GameVault and IGDB are matched.
 Ratings like "Not Yet Rated" are ignored.
 A game can have ratings from multiple systems.
-The IGDB integration calculates the average of all ratings, rounds it, and then saves it to GameVault.
+The IGDB integration calculates **the average of all ratings**, rounds it, and then saves it to GameVault.

 | Age Rating System | Rating Name        | GameVault Minimum Age (Years) | IGDB Rating Enum Value |
 | ----------------- | ------------------ | ----------------------------- | ---------------------- |